jimeelicious/bartdepartures/README.md

 # INTRODUCTION
 This program is a BART departure signboard that is run on a web server using cgi-bin and python.
-It uses the BART API to obtain real-time data and can be served on any browser.
-It was originally designed to be similar to a clean departure signboard
+It uses the BART API to obtain real-time data and can be served on any browser and was originally designed to be similar to a simple, clean departure signboard.

 ![(Screenshot](img/preview.png)